 • Provides multiple ways to create stability for municipal supplies and the agriculture economy in the basin.

-• Reduces large scale transfers and permanent removal of water from agriculture.
+• Reduces large scale, indiscriminate transfers and permanent removal of water from agriculture.

-• Supports the use of more efficient irrigation technology resulting in more efficient use of water.
+• Supports the use of more efficient irrigation technology resulting in more efficient use of water and improved water quality for downstream users.

 • In some cases, water sharing can help young farmers acquire their own farms, an otherwise cost-prohibitive endeavor in today's market.